What is Chronic Mastoiditis?

 • Imaging studies: CT scans or MRI scans of the mastoid bone can reveal the extent of the infection and any structural damage.

-• Audiometry: Hearing tests can determine the degree of hearing loss and help in assessing the impact of the infection.
+• Audiometry: Hearing tests are useful to access the severity of hearing loss and follow the effect of the infection.

 • Culture and sensitivity tests: These tests involve taking a sample of the ear discharge to identify the causative organism and determine the most effective antibiotics.